siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

 ### Options

 ```
+      --force   if true, force a node to shutdown without a cordon/drain
   -h, --help    help for shutdown
 ```

 ### Options inherited from parent commands